utopia-os/utopia-ui/README.md

 *This Library is in early alpha stage.
 You are very welcome to participate in the development*

 *A Django-based Proof of Concept can be found @ [new.docutopia.de](https://new.docutopia.de).
-This map can be edited freely you can register to create an account and place them on the map.
-The project is no longer maintained.*
+This map can be edited freely you can register to create an account and place them on the map.*

-Utopia UI is a fully new approach to create a Open Source Library of JavaScript Components which should fit the needs of many different projects and communities.
+Utopia UI is the approach to create a Open Source Library of JavaScript Components which should useful maps and apps to all kind of projects and communities.

 ## Map UI Component
-Map UI is a JavaScript Map Library to create nice and easy to use Maps
+The Map Component based on [leaflet](https://leafletjs.com) is the crystalisation point of Utopia OS.

+The map shows places, events and people at their respective position whith nice and informative Popups.
+Tags, colors and clusters help to retain the overview.

+[Include](/docs/utopia-ui/getting-started) it somewhere in your React Application, pass some data and the required props.

 ### Getting Started